 PEQUEÑO RELOJ

-As designer and creative director, I conceived, prototyped, and built the system’s hardware and interaction logic.
+As designer, I conceived, prototyped, and built the system’s hardware and interaction logic.
 The installation features a circular platform equipped with pressure sensors, LED lighting, and a tactile transducer that translate rhythm into haptic, auditory, and visual feedback.
 I also developed a series of interactive rhythmic exercises and performative modes that allow users to feel, see, and co-create flamenco compás in real time.